-An initial importer is any individual or company that furthers the marketing of a device from a foreign manufacturer to the ultimate consumer or user but does not repackage, or otherwise change the container, wrapper, or labeling of the device or device package.
+An Initial Importer is any individual or company that furthers the marketing of a medical device from a foreign manufacturer to the ultimate consumer or user but does not repackage, or otherwise change the container, wrapper, or labeling of the device or device package.

 All medical devices imported into the United States must meet the regulatory requirements of both the U.S. Customs and Border Protection (CBP) and FDA.
 Products that do not meet FDA regulatory requirements may be detained upon entry.